amtep/ck3spell/README.md

 ## Dependencies
 `ck3spell` uses `hunspell` dictionaries but not the `hunspell` library.

+### Linux
-On Debian and Ubuntu, you should install one or hunspell dictionary packages depending on which languages you want to check.
+On Debian and Ubuntu, you should install one or more hunspell dictionary packages depending on which languages you want to check.

+The dictionaries are also bundled in the `.tar.gz` release archive, so you only need to install them if you prefer the system ones.

 * English: `hunspell-en-us`
 * German: `hunspell-de-de`